thenexthub/Codira/docs/archive/NamespaceLevelVarsAndTopLevelCode.rst

 On "Not Having Headers"
 -----------------------

-One intentional design decision in swift is to not have header files, even for public API.
+One intentional design decision in language is to not have header files, even for public API.
 This is a design point like Java, but unlike C or Objective-C.
 Having header files for public API is nice for a couple of reasons: